LET'S TALK ABOUT

 Many retirees wonder “How are annuities taxed?”.
 First off, it is crucial to know that when an annuity grows in earnings or from potential interest, there are no immediate taxes.
 But, when you withdraw your funds, you will have to pay taxes on the income you receive.
 Any potential interest is added to your retirement account without incurring taxes at the time of interest payment.
 Then you pay your tax on any money you withdraw.

-A tax-deferred annuity plan is a long-term investment contract that over a certain period of time can grow tax-deferred.
+A tax-deferred annuity is a long-term savings contract that over a certain period of time can grow tax-deferred.
 The money that you contribute to the annuity is tax-deferred, which means you can contribute money before taxes.
 You will only pay taxes when you withdraw your money.
 In the time between when you first contribute your funds and when you withdraw them, there is a chance for the funds to grow significantly.

 Defer annuity taxation can also be useful in assisting retirees to receive the most from their other retirement accounts.
 For example, your social security benefits may decline if your annual income goes up.
 Any interest from bonds, CDs, or other investments must be reported to the IRS.
 Therefore you may find that your overall income has grown.
 This can cause your social security benefits to drop.
 But if you place your money in as an annuity those earnings are not income right away, do not count against you.
 Of course, once you take out the money there is taxation.
 But, deferring taxes while your money grows can generate great benefits.